jimratliff/GenoMac-system/README.md

 [^my_google_doc]: Of course, this document is specific to, and accessible by, only me.
 Make your own!

 #### Grant Terminal full-disk access and then launch it
 Because the Mac is pristine when beginning this GenoMac-system bootstrapping process the first time, the macOS-supplied Terminal is the only terminal-emulator application available.
-We’ll use it until the Hypervisor has installed third-party apps, at which point I switch iTerm.
+We’ll use it until the Hypervisor has installed third-party apps, at which point I switch to iTerm.

 Terminal will need full-disk access:
 - System Settings